-- QP3.
+QP 3.
 For initial qualification, the materials required for SSP enrollment set forth in 55 Pa.
 Code Chapter 51 are received and reviewed by the Vendor Fiscal/Employer Agent FMS organization in accordance with their contract.

-If the SSP is qualified, the FMS organization will enroll them. - If the SSP is not qualified, the FMS organization will deny their enrollment.
+- If the SSP is qualified, the FMS agent will enroll them. - If the SSP is not qualified, the FMS agent will deny their enrollment.